younggns/comparative-abusive-lang/README.md

-# comparative-abusive-lang
+# Comparative Studies of Detecting Abusive Language on Twitter

-Comparative Studies of Detecting Abusive Language on Twitter
+Python implementation of "Comparative Studies of Detecting Abusive Language on Twitter" accepted in EMNLP 2018 Workshop on Abusive Language Online (ALW2).